Add To Favorites

 Have students research Alaskan wildlife.
 Students take notes and make sketches about animal behaviors and their natural habits on notecards or in journals with Crayola® Erasable Colored Pencils.

 Students sketch an Alaskan landscape with colored pencils.
 Include features such as tall evergreen trees, glaciers, icy cold streams, and mountains.

-Students paint the Alaskan landscape with Crayola Washable Watercolors and Watercolor Brushes.
+Students paint the Alaskan landscape with Crayola Washable Watercolors.
 They should use colors and techniques that best depict the natural features of the landscape.
 Dry overnight.

 Students imagine the animals that they would see on their Alaskan adventure.
 They can draw moose, elk, polar bears, brown bears, or fish on another sheet of paper with erasable colored pencils.
 How can students make their wildlife proportional to the landscape and each other?

 Students cut out the wildlife with Crayola Scissors and attach them to the landscape painting with Crayola School Glue.